Tampa, Florida: Mayor

 Tampa is governed under the strong mayor form of government.
 The Mayor of Tampa is the chief executive officer of city government and is elected in four-year terms, with a limit of two consecutive terms.
 The mayor is Jane Castor, who took office on May 1, 2019.

 City Council

 The City Council is a legislative body served by seven members.
-Four members are elected from specific numbered areas designated City Districts, and the other three are "at-large" members (serving citywide).
+Four members are elected from specific numbered areas designated City Districts.
+The other three are "at-large" members (serving citywide).

 Fire department

 The city of Tampa is served by Tampa Fire Rescue.
 With 23 fire stations, the department provides fire and medical protection for Tampa and New Tampa, and provides support to other departments such as Tampa International Airport, Hillsborough County Fire Rescue and MacDill Air Force Base 6th Medical Group.

 Law enforcement

-The Tampa Police Department has over 1000 sworn officers and many civilian service support personnel under a chief of police chosen by the mayor and approved by the city council.
+The Tampa Police Department has over 1,000 sworn officers and many civilian service support personnel.
+The chief of police is chosen by the mayor and approved by the city council.